mlc-mlapis/docs/src/documentation/cli/available-commands.md

 ## `vpn start [project name]`

-Used to establish secure connection into your project network.
-Requires `project name` to be defined.
+Used to establish a secure connection to your project network.
+Requires the `project name` to be defined.

 ```bash
 $ zcli vpn start <project name>